María Benítez

-María Benítez is an American dancer, choreographer and director in Spanish dance and flamenco.
-Born of a mother of Chippewa, Algonquian, Oneida and Iroquois parentage and a Puerto Rican father, Benítez is best known for the work of the company she and her husband Cecilio founded and direct, Teatro Flamenco.
+María Woesha Benítez (née Díaz; April 14, 1942 – September 3, 2024) was an American dancer, choreographer, and director in Spanish dance and flamenco.
+Benítez is best known for the work of the company she and her husband Cecilio founded and directed, Teatro Flamenco.

 Early career

+Benítez was born in Cass Lake, Minnesota on April 14, 1942, to Geraldine Decoteau, of Chippewa, Algonquin, Oneida, and Iroquois parentage and a Puerto Rican father, Josue Díaz.
 After initial ballet training in the U.S., Benítez traveled to Spain to study and perform.
 Her basic training was with Mercedes and Albano and Victoria Eugenia in Madrid.
 During her tenure abroad she performed in Spain, North Africa, Portugal and South America.
 She also performed on Spanish television.
 After returning to the U.S., Maria and her husband Cecilio established homes in New York and Santa Fe.
 In 1972, she and Cecilio founded their own Flamenco group.

 Choreography for opera

-Benítez has regularly performed in and choreographed for opera.
+Benítez regularly performed in and choreographed for opera.
 Her first opera experience was performing and choreographing The Santa Fe Opera production of La Vida Breve.
 With the Metropolitan Opera of New York, she choreographed their production of Carmen in 1987; La Forza del Destino (directed by Giancarlo del Monaco) in 1996; in 1996 the Met's new production of Carmen (directed by Franco Zeffirelli) and in 1998 the Met's new production of La Traviata also directed by Franco Zeffirelli.
 The Met's Carmen was televised by PBS's Great Performances in the spring of 1997 and Benítez performed in this production in 1997 and 1998 in New York.
 She has also choreographed and/or performed with other opera companies, such as the Boston Lyric, Virginia, St. Louis and Austin opera companies and in 1997 choreographed and performed in the Santa Fe Opera production of La Traviata.
 As a solo artist, Benítez has performed with the Orchestra of Santa Fe, the New Mexico and Milwaukee Symphony Orchestras.